-Contraindicated in patients with gastrointestinal ulceration, haemorrhagic diasthesis, asthma.
-Relatively contraindicated in liver dysfunction.

-Active gastric or intestinal ulcer, bleeding or perforation.

-Severe hepatic, renal or cardiac failure (refer to Warnings and precautions).

-Known hypersensitivity to the active substance or to any of the excipients.
-In common with other nonsteroidal anti-inflammatory drugs (NSAIDs), diclofenac is also contraindicated in patients in whom attacks of asthma, urticaria, or acute rhinitis are precipitated by acetylsalicylic acid or other NSAIDs.

-Last trimester of pregnancy (refer to Warnings and precautions - pregnancy and lactation).
+- Contraindicated in patients with gastrointestinal ulceration, haemorrhagic diasthesis, asthma.
+Relatively contraindicated in liver dysfunction. - Active gastric or intestinal ulcer, bleeding or perforation. - Hepatic failure. - Renal failure. - Severe cardiac failure (refer to section 4.4). - Known hypersensitivity to the active substance or to any of the excipients (refer to section 6.1).
+In common with other non-steroidal anti-inflammatory drugs (NSAIDs), diclofenac is also contraindicated in patients in whom attacks of asthma, urticaria, or acute rhinitis are precipitated by acetylsalicylic acid or other NSAIDs. - Last trimester of pregnancy (refer to section 4.6).